I once had someone give me advice after I experienced a series of recurrent early miscarriages. She said “Just do everything the doctor tells you.”

 The internet is a great place to find honest reviews of the treatment you’re evaluating.
 This is one of its greatest benefits – people don’t hold back their opinions, especially if a specific treatment has either helped them tremendously or turned their world upside down.

 You may have to dig deeper than Google’s results on pages 1 and 2 to find the information you’re looking for.
-This is where utilizing social media, such as Facebook groups, and reading personal stories on blogs or forums can be incredibly helpful.
+This is where utilizing social media, such as social media groups, and reading personal stories on blogs or forums can be really helpful.

 Step 9: Research, Research, Research